grokify/oauth-devtools/README.md

 This app provides a set of OAuth development tools.

-It includes a web server that performs OAuth 2.0 with services and then writes the retrieved access token to the file system in a dotenv `.env` file so that it can be easily used by applications during development.
+It includes a web server app that performs OAuth 2.0 with services and then writes the retrieved access token to the file system in a dotenv `.env` file so that it can be easily used by applications during development.
+Code in the `scripts` directory use the `.env` file to perform example tasks.

 ### Benefits